-“China is Australia’s largest trading partner, with two-way trade valued at more than A$150 billion in 2014-2015, almost a quarter of Australia’s total trade”
+“China is Australia’s largest trading partner, with two-way trade valued at more than A$235 billion in 2018-2019, which is approximately 26% of Australia’s total trade”

 China Market Overview:

 China is currently Australia’s largest trading partner.
-China buys almost one third of all Australian exports, valued at nearly A$81 billion in 2015 and is our top overseas market for agriculture, resources and service exports.
+China buys almost one third of all Australian exports, valued at nearly A$136 billion in 2019 (43% of total Australian Exports) and is our top overseas market for agriculture, resources and service exports.

-Australia’s two-way trade with China is valued at more than A$150 billion, almost a quarter of Australia’s total trade.
-Merchandise trade between Australia and China has grown at an average of 18 per cent every year over the past decade, the fastest rate of any of our major trading partners.
+Australia’s two-way trade with China is valued at more than A$235 billion, which is approximately 26% of Australia’s total trade.
+Merchandise trade between Australia and China has grown at an average of 14 per cent every year over the past decade, the fastest rate of any of our major trading partners.